The Secret Invasion: Production

-After turning out a treatment based on the locale of Dubrovnik, Roger Corman teamed with screenwriter R. Wright Campbell who had a project, Dubious Patriots about a wartime mission involving convicts.
+After turning out a treatment based on the locale of Dubrovnik, Roger Corman teamed with screenwriter R. Wright Campbell who had a project, Dubious Patriots about a wartime mission involving convicts, that had similarities to his screenplay for Corman's Five Guns West.
 The script was taken over by producer David V. Picker at United Artists, who was able to leverage the screenplay into a well-financed studio production.
 With a budget of $600,000, more than twice more than he had for his earlier independently-funded features, Corman was able to start production in between his Edgar Allan Poe adaptations, The Masque of the Red Death and The Tomb of Ligeia (1964).

 The original cast was Mickey Rooney, Raf Vallone, Edd Byrnes and Bobby Darin.
 Brendan Behan was to be adviser for scenes set at Borstal Prison.
 It was Byrnes first role after his contract with Warner Bros ended.

 In August 1963 it was announced that Darin had pulled out of the film on the orders of his doctor, and he was replaced by Henry Silva.
 Also that month Stewart Granger signed to star.
+Screenwriter Campbell's brother actor William Campbell was added to the cast.

 Principal photography under the working title of Dubious Patriots took place on location in Dubrovnik and other parts of Yugoslavia in the summer of 1963 for a typically short Corman shooting schedule of 36 days.
 With the assistance of the Yugoslavian government, a large number of military personnel and equipment were offered, but an earthquake threatened to delay the production when troops were siphoned off to help in the relief effort.

 Corman's problems extended to not only wrangling military extras, but also to dealing with the emotions of a star like Stewart Granger "stooping" to make a "B film" and worrying that his role was not as prominent as the others in the ensemble cast.
 At one point, Corman actually rewrote his part "on the spot" so that Granger had more lines than Edd Byrnes, his co-star, who was a current popular television star.

 The production was photographed in Panavision with Eastmancolor film.